 Restaurant Slip and fall

 Perhaps the most common slip and fall we hear at McKibben Shaw Law involves the customer who is injured by slipping on a liquid substance in a restaurant in Indiana.
-That's when you need an experienced attorney like McKibben Shaw Law and Attorney Jeff JJ Shaw who will be there for you when you are suffering from the devastating consequences of being hurt inside a restaurant.
+That's when you need an experienced attorney like ours at McKibben Shaw Law who will be there for you when you are suffering from the devastating consequences of being hurt inside a restaurant.

 Whether it was a spill that the staff inside the restaurant failed to clean up in fast enough time or another dangerous condition about which you were never warned, sustaining an injury in a restaurant should never be overlooked.